Leucaena leucocephala: Description

-Leucaena leucocephala is a small tree, growing up to 7–18 metres.
+Leucaena leucocephala is a small tree, growing up to 7-18 m.
 Its bark is grey and cracked.
 The branches have no thorns, each branch has 6–8 pairs of leaf stalks that bear 11–23 pairs of leaflets, each leaflet is 8–17 mm long with a pale green surface and whitish underneath.

 Its inflorescence is a cream-coloured puff with many stamens.
-They produce flat and straight seed pods measuring 13–18 cm long that matures from a green colour to a brown; one pod contains between 15 and 30 seeds.
+They produce flat and straight seed pods measuring long that matures from a green colour to a brown; one pod contains between 15 and 30 seeds.